MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Export-Csv.md

 ```

 The `Get-Date` cmdlet gets the **DateTime** object.
 The object is sent down the pipeline to the
-`Format-Table` cmdlet. `Format-Table` uses the **Property** parameter to select a subset of object
+`Select-Object` cmdlet. `Select-Object` uses the **Property** parameter to select a subset of
-properties.
-The table objects are sent down the pipeline to the `Export-Csv` cmdlet. `Export-Csv`
+object properties.
+The object is sent down the pipeline to the `Export-Csv` cmdlet. `Export-Csv`
-converts the table objects to a series of CSV strings.
-The **Path** parameter specifies that the
+converts the object to a CSV format.
+The **Path** parameter specifies that the DateTime.csv file is
-FTDateTime.csv file is saved in the current directory.
-The **NoTypeInformation** parameter removes
+saved in the current directory.
+The **NoTypeInformation** parameter removes the **#TYPE**
-the **#TYPE** information header from the CSV output and is not required in PowerShell 6.
-The
+information header from the CSV output and is not required in PowerShell 6.
+The `Get-Content`
-`Get-Content` cmdlet uses the **Path** parameter to display the file located in the current
+cmdlet uses the **Path** parameter to display the CSV file located in the current directory.

-directory.
+When the `Format-Table` cmdlet is used within the pipeline to select properties unexpected results
+are received. `Format-Table` sends table format objects down the pipeline to the `Export-Csv`
+cmdlet rather than the **DateTime** object. `Export-Csv` converts the table format objects to a
+series of CSV strings.
+The `Get-Content` cmdlet displays the CSV file which contains the table
+format objects.

 ### Example 8: Using the Force parameter to overwrite read-only files